 Educationally disadvantaged students are eligible for the MESA program.
 Educational disadvantages may include factors such as economic status, educational environment, financial hardship, family and home circumstances.
+Also, you must be a first-generation college student.
+This means your parents did not graduate from a university with a bachelor’s degree.
 If you have any questions stop by the MESA Center, located in the 800 Building Room 815.
 To apply, click on the “Application” tab located on the right side of our website.

 MESA Program Requirements:

 - Majoring in a math, engineering or science-based field

 - Intend to transfer to a four-year college/university